mavryk-network/mavryk-protocol/docs/developer/contributing.rst

 -----------

-All code is peer reviewed before getting committed in the master branch by the :doc:`Octez merge team <merge_team>`.
+All code is peer reviewed before getting committed in the master branch by the :doc:`Mavkit merge team <merge_team>`.
 Briefly, a code review is a discussion between two or more developers about changes to the code to address an issue.

 Merge Request Approvals
 ~~~~~~~~~~~~~~~~~~~~~~~

-Two approvals from different Octez :doc:`Octez merge team <merge_team>` members are required for merge
+Two approvals from different Mavkit :doc:`Mavkit merge team <merge_team>` members are required for merge
 requests to be merged.
 Both approvals must result from independent, thorough
 reviews.
 After both reviews, the second approver will also typically merge if the request is not a draft
 (which otherwise means that the author has still some cleaning up to do).

-However, for less critical parts of the code, an Octez merge team member may
+However, for less critical parts of the code, an Mavkit merge team member may
-choose to trust the review of a developer who is not a member of the Octez
+choose to trust the review of a developer who is not a member of the Mavkit
 merge team.
-In that case, the Octez merge team member may choose to count that
+In that case, the Mavkit merge team member may choose to count that
 review as their own, effectively "converting" the other developer's passing
 review into an approval.
-This may be done even when the Octez merge team
+This may be done even when the Mavkit merge team
 member is the author of the merge request.
 A second independent review from an
-Octez merge team member is still required, of course.
+Mavkit merge team member is still required, of course.

 For this reason, if you make a partial review, for instance if you only
 reviewed part of the code, or only the general design, it is good practice